SergioVargasDev/QualtiaPlay/README.md

 ## Key Features

 * **QR Code Integration:** Each Qualtia product contains a QR code that, when scanned, directs customers to the Qualtia Play web page.

 * **Gamified Experience:** The platform offers three engaging games - Puzzle, Flappy Cart, and Roulette.
 Each game provides opportunities for customers to win rewards.
   * **Puzzle:** Solve puzzles to earn tokens and discounts.

-* **Personalized Learning:** Utilizing OpenAI, StudySphere adapts to each student's learning behavior, providing customized feedback and suggestions to enhance their learning experience.

-* **Real-time Scoring and Feedback:** Quizzes and assignments are scored in real-time, allowing students to receive immediate feedback and track their progress instantly.

-* **Astro Blast Game:** To help students manage stress, StudySphere includes a game called Astro Blast, developed with Unity and C#.
-This game provides a fun and engaging way for students to unwind and take a break from their studies.
+  * **Flappy Cart:** Navigate through obstacles to collect coins.
+  * **Roulette:** Spin the wheel for a chance to win various prizes.

+* **Rewards System**: Customers can redeem tokens for discounts or specific products, enhancing their shopping experience.

+* **Mission System:** Daily missions provide additional opportunities to earn rewards, encouraging regular engagement.

+* **Quali Bot:** An intelligent bot designed to answer customer queries about the web page, Qualtia products, and more, ensuring a seamless user experience.

 ## Technology Stack